Get monthly email updates when I add new resources to our Family Action Toolkits

-Note to single-fathers-by-choice: Books that do not mention mothers or second parents are marked with an asterisk [*]
+Single-fathers-by-choice: Books that do not mention second parents are marked with an asterisk [*]

-The following stories riff off the idea that dad can’t handle nuanced social-emotional situations.
+Dads can handle nuanced social-emotional issues.
 While typical stories show dads offering immature and naive advice, these books turn that trope on its head.

 Still – we need to play around with the text in these books depending on what our kids already understand as normal.
-For kids whose fathers already cook dinner, adding the ‘too’ suggests we’re the oddballs.
-So we leave that kind of implication unsaid.
+For kids whose fathers already cook dinner, adding the ‘too‘ suggests feminist dads are oddballs.
+Play around with it.

 In all of these books, we see parents who chose this life together with their children.
-Whether they’re single parents by adoption or circumstances, these fathers re-commit to their choice to parent with intention and wouldn’t change a thing about their families.
+Whether they’re single parents by choice or circumstances, these fathers commit to their choice to parent with intention.

 These silly and fun books feature happy families with single-fathers.
 Dads and their kids respect each other’s choices, cooperate as a team, and genuinely enjoy each other.